 Head out on the water for surfing, boating, and, starting in mid-December, whale watching.
 And don’t underestimate San Diego’s food scene, an impressive yet strangely under-the-radar culinary landscape characterized by a mix of beach shacks, taco stands, and Michelin-starred restaurants.

-Overnight Inspiration: San Diego has a hotel for every mood.
+The city of San Diego has a hotel for every mood.
 Downtown, you’ll find sleek modern options like Pendry and Hotel Indigo.
 Head to the beach with a stay at Tower23, Pantai Inn, or another of the many coastal hotels.
 Or, take the short drive over the bridge to Coronado to stay at the iconic Hotel Coronado.

 Pennsylvania’s Poconos goes all in on fall foliage activities at prices that maximize both value and fun.
 The region’s 2,400 square miles of mountains, rivers, and deciduous forests are just a few hours’ drive from Philadelphia and New York City, but its mix of small towns and gently wild surrounds make it feel a world away.
 Admire the changing season on a scenic train ride, hay ride, horseback ride, or paddle.
 Add thrills aboard a mountain coaster, or via railbike or zipline.